Synthetixio/synthetix-v3/README.md

 - Confirm the private key that owns the corresponding namespace in the package registry is set in the `.env` file as `DEPLOYER_PRIVATE_KEY`.
 - Publish the release to Cannon package registry with `npx hardhat cannon:publish --network mainnet`.
 - Increment the version in the relevant `package.json` files. _The repositories should always contain the version number of the next release._
   - If you've upgraded synthetix, also increment the version of the `package.json` file in the root directory.
+Also upgrade the version in `markets/spot-market/cannonfile.toml` and `markets/spot-market/cannonfile.test.toml`.
   - If you've upgraded the oracle manager, bump the version of the oracle manager in `protocol/synthetix/cannonfile.toml` and `protocol/synthetix/cannonfile.test.toml`.
 - Run `npm i` in the root directory.
 - Commit and push the change to this repository.